Frog and Toad Are Friends: Spring

 Frog rushes over to Toad's house one fine spring morning in April, but Toad is not eager to get up.
 Frog eventually gets Toad up out of bed, and no sooner does he explain about the whole new year they will have together than Toad decides to go back to bed.
 Since Toad has slept since November, he asks Frog to come back to wake him up when it is half past May.
-Not wanting to be lonely until that time, Frog takes advantage of the fact that Toad has not changed his calendar since November and rips off the month pages until he reaches April, but rips off the April page as well and manages to get Toad out of bed to admire the beauty of Summer.
+Not wanting to be lonely until that time, Frog takes advantage of the fact that Toad has not changed his calendar since November and rips off the month pages until he reaches April, but rips off the April page as well and manages to get Toad out of bed to admire the beauty of Spring.

 The Story

 One summer day, Toad notices that Frog is not feeling well and helps him to bed.
 Frog requests a story, but Toad has difficulty trying to come up with a story to tell his friend.
 Walking up and down the porch, standing on his head, pouring water over his head, and banging his head against the wall fail to get Toad anywhere, but the latter makes him quite unwell.
-However, by then, Frog feels better and allows Toad to get in bed, so he can tell him a story.
+By then, however, Frog feels better and allows Toad to get in bed, so he can tell him a story.
 Frog tells a story detailing what Toad did for him throughout the chapter, but by the time Frog finishes, Toad is already fast asleep.

 A Lost Button

-Frog and Toad decide to go on a long walk, and after they return, Toad notices a button has fallen off his jacket.
+Frog and Toad decide to go on a long walk.
+After they return, Toad notices a button has fallen off his jacket.
 Retracing their steps, the two return to the meadow, the woods, and the stream where they had walked.
 With assistance from a sparrow and a raccoon, Frog finds five buttons, but none of them are Toad's missing button, which was a big, round, thick, white button with four holes.
-Eventually, Toad gets so angry over not finding his button that he runs home, and discovers his missing button had fallen off before the walk.
+Eventually, Toad gets so angry over not finding his button that he runs home and discovers his missing button had fallen off before the walk.
 To make it up to Frog for the wild goose chase, not only does Toad sew his button back on his jacket, but sews on the other buttons they found as well and gives it to Frog the next day.